 Hall of Famers on Display

 On Dec.
-22, 1963, Beliveau scored his 325th career goal and added two assists to help the Canadiens to beat the Red Wings 6-1.
+22, 1963, Beliveau scored his 325th career goal and added two assists to help the Canadiens beat the Red Wings 6-1.
 His goal gave him the most in league history by a center, passing Nels Stewart.

-Paul Coffey had an assist, on Dec.
-22, 1990, during the Penguins’ 4-3 win over the Islanders, to become just the second defenseman to ever score 1,000 career NHL points.
+Paul Coffey had an assist on Dec.
+22, 1990, during the Penguins’ 4-3 win over the Islanders, to become just the second defenseman ever to score 1,000 career NHL points.

 Dino Ciccarelli scored a goal, on Dec.
 22, 1992, in the Red Wings’ 4-4 tie with the Maple Leafs.
 This made him the 46th player in league history to score 900 career points.

 A decade later, on Dec.
 22, 2002, Ron Francis assisted on the only goal of the Carolina Hurricanes’ 1-0 win against the Dallas Stars.
 He joined Gretzky as the only two players to record 1,200 NHL assists.
 The current general manager of the Seattle Kraken is still second all-time with 1,249 helpers.

 Odds & Ends

 The Hamilton Tigers became the first and only team to post a shutout in its NHL debut on Dec.
 22, 1920, when they beat the Canadiens 5-0.
 Babe Dye scored a pair of goals while goaltender Howie Lockhart earned the only shutout of his NHL career.

 Rick Middleton became the third player in Bruins franchise history to score 400 goals on Dec.
 22, 1997, in a 9-0 blowout of the Sabres.
 Goaltender Reggie Lemelin picked up his first shutout as a member of the team.